Installing a Cassandra cluster on Amazon EC2

 A step-by-step guide for installing the DataStax Community AMI (Amazon Machine Image).

 The DataStax Community AMI allows you to set up a simple DataStax Community cluster using the Amazon Web Services EC2 Management Console.
 Installing via the AMI allows you to quickly deploy a Cassandra 2.1 cluster within a single availability zone.
-To install a later version of Cassandra, create an instance of any supported platform using an AMI from a trusted source.
-Then use the appropriate install method for that platform.

 - Installs Cassandra 2.1 with an Ubuntu 12.04 LTS (Precise Pangolin), image (Ubuntu Cloud 20140227 release), Kernel 3.8+.